#include <stdlib.h>

 char **endptr);

-The strtod() function
+The strtod() class of functions

 converts the string pointed by nptr to double